prashanth-sams/cucumber-capybara-selenium/README.md

 Cucumber-Capybara-Selenium_WebDriver Integration
 =========

-Selenium WebDriver is the most popular web auotmation tool
+Selenium WebDriver is the most popular web automation tool

 To Run tests in Terminal